Related products are products whose demand is influenced by a price change of another related product.

 Have you ever purchased a good or service and immediately needed other products?
 A couple buying their first home needs to furnish their home and may purchase furniture, and other accessories.
 Boating enthusiasts may need to purchase a new trailer when they buy a boat.
 These are examples of complements because the acquisition of one item results in an increase in the demand for the other item.

-Substitutes are also related products, because when the price of a good or service is changed it influences the demand for all of its substitutes.
+Substitutes are also related products because when the price of a good or service is changed it influences the demand for all of its substitutes.
 When the price of a good increases, the demand for all of its substitutes will also increase.
 Conversely, if the price of a good decreases, the demand for its substitutes will decrease.
 Competing companies in the same industry often sell substitute goods.
 For example, Coca-Cola and PepsiCo offer substitute soft drinks.
 If PepsiCo lowers its price, it can expect an increase in the quantity demanded for its soft drinks.
 Many consumers would now substitute Pepsi soft drinks for Coca-Cola soft drinks because they are substitutes.
 The demand for Coca-Cola would decrease.
-On the graph below this is illustrated by a shift of Coca-Cola's demand curve from A to B.
+The graph below shows this by a shift of Coca-Cola's demand curve from A to B.